fuzzco/fuzznuxt/README.md

 1. Copy `.env.example` as `.env` and add the appropriate Prismic API URL.
 1. `npm run dev`
 1. Set up Prismic:
-    1. **Pages**: Create a custom type called `page` with the a UID field called `slug`.
+    1. **Pages**: Create a repeatable custom type called `page` with the a UID field called `slug`.
 Create a Page with the slug `front-page`.
 This is the content that will appear on `pages/index.vue`
-    1. **Settings**: Create a custom type called `settings`.
+    1. **Settings**: Create a single custom type called `settings`.
 This is the content that will be used for global site settings.
     1. **Previews**: Make a new preview with the name `production`, add your Netlify domain, and set the link resolver to `/preview`.
 Ensure `libs/prismic/linkResolver.js` makes sense with your site structure.

 ### Fonts